 Crowns and Bridges

 A crown is a restoration used to repair a tooth that has been significantly damaged.
 Sometimes a tooth has lost a significant amount of its natural tooth structure and is no longer able to support a basic filling.
-The crown completely covers the damaged tooth; restoring it to ideal form and function.
+The dental crown completely covers the damaged tooth; restoring it to ideal form and function.
 Teeth that have had very large fillings placed in the past or have large areas of tooth decay many times will need a crown to bring them back to reliable functioning teeth.

 Dr. Crawford and Dr. Jarvis are one of the dentists in Shreveport using a technology called CEREC to design and fabricate crowns in the office!
 We are able to digitally scan the teeth needing a crown.
 This replaces the traditional way of taking impressions that uses the “goopy” putty material.
 From the scan, we are able to design the crown on a computer and fabricate the crown using a robotic milling unit.
 This can all be done in one appointment instead of traditionally having to return to have the permanent crown cemented.